 - Play: Team A scrimmages the ball, first down at the B 40-yard line.
-A2 catches a forward pass on the B 20-yards line, kicks the ball through the Team B end zone and over the dead ball line.
-Pulse with the first first first or word and the Team A (Pulse 10.1 and Pulse 12.6.2) - Ruling: This is a free punt, and 1-point is awarded to Team A. (Rules 19.1 and Rule 12.6.2) - 2 Play: On third down, Team A punter misses the ball while attempting to punt, and the ball hits the ground behind the line of scrimmage.

-Ruling: The ball is dead as soon as it hits the ground.
+A2 catches a forward pass on the B 20-yards line, kicks the ball through the Team B end zone and over the dead ball line. - Ruling: This is a free punt, and 1-point is awarded to Team A. (Rules 19.1 and Rule 12.6.2) - Play: On third down, Team A punter misses the ball while attempting to punt, and the ball hits the ground behind the line of scrimmage. - Ruling: The ball is dead as soon as it hits the ground.
 This is considered an offside pass, and Team B will scrimmage, first and 10, at the point the ball left the punter's hands or at the point the ball hit the ground, whichever is closer to the punting team's dead line.
-(Rule 19.1.3)

-3 Play: B3 attempts to field a punt close to the sideline, on the B 35-yard line.
+(Rule 19.1.3) - Play: B3 attempts to field a punt close to the sideline, on the B 35-yard line.
 Before the ball is caught, B3's foot touches the sideline.
-However, when the ball is caught on the B 37-yard line, B3 is in bounds and advances as the ball to the B 45-yard line.

-Ruling: B3 should be called for illegal reentry.
+However, when the ball is caught on the B 37-yard line, B3 is in bounds and advances as the ball to the B 45-yard line. - Ruling: B3 should be called for illegal reentry.
 The penalty will be applied at the point B3 touched the ball, the B 37-yard line.
 Team B will scrimmage, first and 10, on the B 27-yard line.
-(Rules 19.4.1 and 24.8)

-4 Play: On third down and 10, from the A 30-yard line, the Team A punter kicks the ball poorly and the ball hits the ground behind the line of scrimmage.
-When the ball hit the ground, the punter was only 3-yards away from the point the ball struck the ground.

-Ruling: The ball is dead as soon as the punt hits the ground behind the line of scrimmage.
-Since the ball was not touched by a member of the receiving team, there cannot be a " no yards" penalty against the kicking team.
+(Rules 19.4.1 and 24.8) - 4 Play: On third down and 10, from the A 30-yard line, the Team A punter kicks the ball poorly and the ball hits the ground behind the line of scrimmage.
+When the ball hit the ground, the punter was only 3-yards away from the point the ball struck the ground. - Ruling: The ball is dead as soon as the punt hits the ground behind the line of scrimmage.
+Since the ball was not touched by a member of the receiving team, there cannot be a "no yards" penalty against the kicking team.
 The receiving team will scrimmage, first and 10, at the point the ball hit the ground.
-(Rules 19.5.1 and 10.6.7)

-5 Play: Following a punt by Team A, the Team B punt receiver allows the ball to become motionless, then fakes to pick up the ball.

-Ruling: The play is not whistled dead and the Team A players still have to give 5-yards, however, if the ball becomes motionless for 3 seconds, without being touched by anyone, the official shall must blow the play dead.
+(Rules 19.5.1 and 10.6.7) - Play: Following a punt by Team A, the Team B punt receiver allows the ball to become motionless, then fakes to pick up the ball. - Ruling: The play is not whistled dead and the Team A players still have to give 5-yards, however, if the ball becomes motionless for 3 seconds, without being touched by anyone, the official shall must blow the play dead.
 (Rule 19.5.1)